BlockchainCommons/BCLibsSwift/README.md

 ## Usage Instructions

-To use one of the Swift frameworks, include the necessary frameworks as above, and import the API you want to use in your code:
+To use one of the Swift frameworks, include the desired frameworks as above, make sure they are set to `Embed and Sign`, and import the API you want to use in your code:

 ```
 import SSKR
 ```

-For examples of usage, open `BCLibsSwift.xcworkspace` and examine the unit test targets `CryptoBaseTests`, `ShamirTests`, and `SSKRTests`.
+For examples of usage, open `BCLibsSwift.xcworkspace` and examine the unit test targets `CryptoBaseTests`, `BIP39Tests`, `ShamirTests`, and `SSKRTests`.
 These unit tests may be run only after running the `build.sh` script.

 ## Status - Alpha